jminjares4/Microprocessor-2-Lab/Lab_2/README.md

 ### **Bonus**
 ***
-* Modify the code so the “print_task” prints what port caused the interrupt.+10
+* Modify the code so the “print_task” prints what port caused the interrupt. +10

 ### **Modify the following code**
 ***